What Does “Grass-fed” Mean in Alberta?

 Recently we have heard from several customers who have been asking natural and organic beef producers at farmers markets in Alberta about grass-fed beef.
 In almost every instance they were told that grass-fed beef was tough, gamey and overall unpleasant to eat.
 This is how these producers justified grain finishing their animals.
 What we have found is that many producers tried to grass finish their animals in the same time frame as they would a grain finished animal.
 This is because it is very expensive to keep and feed an animal through two Alberta winters.
 If most Alberta Ranchers calve on April 1st with the goal of grass finishing their cattle (no grain ever in the ration) and processing them in September the following year, the animals are only 17 months of age.
 With the right type of cattle (smaller) they might be able to achieve this, but many will not.
 If they slaughter an animal off the grass and it is not properly finished the meat will most likely be tough and unpleasant to eat (sit down hungry, get up tired).

-On TK Ranch, we have been experimenting with grass finishing for 16 years.
+On TK Ranch, we have been grass finishing since 1995.

 We understand how to raise and grass finish cattle without grain.
 In most instances we have to keep our animals through two Alberta winters and this is an expensive process.
 But taking the extra time to properly grass finish an animal adds tremendous flavour and quality to our beef — most of it grades AAA — almost unheard of in the organic, natural or grass-fed beef marketplace.
 But this added time means that our products are generally more expensive than other “grass-fed” beef that has actually been grain finished.
 So make sure when you are shopping for grass-fed beef you are comparing apples to apples, not apples to oranges